franckLdx/ts-retry/README.md

 A little retry tool to execute a function until the function is sucessfull.
 Can also bind a timeout to a function.
 This lib is usable in javascript, in javascript, in node, SPA tools (rest, Vue, Svelte...) and browser (available in ESM and common js format).

+---
+__Breaking change__: For those who are using 1.x in __typescript__, you may have to add a type to RetryOptions if you want to use the new `until`function.
+This type is the called function returns type.

+---

 ## How to:
 * to retry something:
   ```javascript